dhall-lang/dhall-lang/standard/semantics.md

-The `Text/show` function replaces a `Text` literal with another `Text` literal encoding the original as valid Dhall source code for a double-quoted literal, escaping the following characters according to these rules:
+The `Text/show` function replaces a `Text` literal with another `Text` literal representing valid Dhall source code for the original literal.
+In particular, this function both quotes and escapes the original literal so that if you were to render the escaped `Text` value the result would appear to be the original `Text` input to the function:

+    -- Rendering the right-hand side gives the original argument: "abc\ndef" Text/show "abc\ndef" = "\"abc\\ndef\""

+Escaping is done in such a way that the rendered result is not only valid Dhall source code but also valid JSON when the `Text` does not contain any Unicode code points above `\uFFFF`.
+This comes in handy if you want to use Dhall to generate Dhall code or to generate JSON.

+The body of the `Text` literal escapes the following characters according to these rules:

 * `"`  → `\"`
 * `$`  → `\u0024`